-Coor is the first facility management provider in the Nordics to use the method.
+Coor is the first facility management provider in the Nordics to use this method with thermal drones.
 “We can detect all leaks in a 40,000 sq m roof with centimeter precision.
-No other method can achieve this,” says Morgan Lundberg.
+No other method can achieve this,” says Morgan Lundberg, site manager at Coor.

-Thermal imaging cameras have many application areas.
+Thermal cameras have many application areas.
 In the military it is not unusual to equip helicopters with cameras to locate thermal anomalies in the dark.
 Firefighters use thermal cameras to detect hidden fires or to locate victims through heavy smoke.

-Morgan Lundberg, site manager at Coor, recognized a completely different application area for thermal imaging cameras: they can be combined with drones, for instance to detect water leaks.
-This method could revolutionize the way roof inspections are carried out in the future.
+Morgan Lundberg recognized a completely different application area for thermal cameras - they can be combined with drones and facilitate property maintenance.
+Drones with thermal camera could revolutionize the way roof inspections are carried out in the future.
 “A drone equipped with a thermal camera can be used to detect water and thermal leaks in buildings by flying the drone over the roof and registering temperature anomalies with centimeter precision.
 This method was developed to detect leaks in district heating pipes and has not previously been tested on buildings.
 I believe we’re the first in the Nordics, maybe even in Europe, to do this,” says Lundberg.

 The results have exceeded all expectations.
 It takes no more than two hours to analyze a 40,000 sq m roof.
 In the past this was a time-consuming and complex process that relied on the human eye and qualified guesswork.
-“The three flights we have carried out so far using this method have given excellent results and one hundred percent accuracy.
+“The three flights we have carried out so far using thermal drones have given excellent results and one hundred percent accuracy.
 The beauty of it is that we can quickly inspect very large areas with accurate results at a relatively low cost,” Lundberg says.

 He points out that the method also offers financial benefits by allowing faults to be detected during the warranty period and preventing errors when planning the building’s budget.
 After a roof has been relaid, an aerial inspection can be carried out after six months to identify any faults, such as faulty seams, before the warranty expires.